bait509-ubc/BAIT509/assessments/final_project/final.md

 __Due date__: Tuesday, April 3, at 24:00.

+__Submission instructions__: All group members should submit their report to Connect by the deadline.

-Your task is to build a supervised learning model to address a hypothetical (or real, if you have one) business question, in the form of a report.
+Your task is to build a supervised learning model to address a hypothetical (or real, if you have one) business question, in the form of a report, in a group.

 We will provide some datasets for you to use (see Section 2 below).
 You can use your own data, but only after getting it approved by a member of the teaching team.